Table of Contents

 Definition of Synthetic Identity Fraud

-- A made-up date of birth
+- A false name and date of birth

 - A fictitious address